Struggling to build muscle?

 Finish up your program with some isolation exercises like bicep curls in the squat rack.
 These would be your ‘D’ exercises or the happy ending (aka finisher).

-Want to try some fitness classes taught by experts and designed to help you get results?
-For a limited time, your first 5 Classes are only $49!
+P.S.
+Want to try small group personal training that is designed to help you get expert results?
+For a limited time, your first 4 Classes are only $49! click here